cloakedninjas/phaser3-webfont-loader/README.md

 # Phaser 3 Webfont Loader

-A webfont loader for Phaser 3 that uses CSS `@font-face` to download the font and `FontFaceSet` to detect the load.
+A webfont loader for Phaser 3 that uses CSS `@font-face` to download the font and `FontFaceSet` to trigger / detect the load.

+If the browser does not support `FontFaceSet` (see [compatability table](https://developer.mozilla.org/en-US/docs/Web/API/FontFaceSet/load#Browser_compatibility)) the loader will attempt to inject an invisible HTML element into the page to trigger the browser to download the font file.
+A delay of 50ms is waited for before loading completes and the element removed.
+This delay is configurable in [Loader Config](#loader-config)

 ## Installation